DesenTao/baty.net-hugo/content/post/2019/where-did-all-the-glitter-go.md

 {{< figure src="/img/Posts/2019-07-21-wheres-the-glitter-2019-07-21.png" >}}

-It's becoming cliche for Olds like me to pine for the days of the old, quirky, "fun" internet, but dammit I kind of miss the old, quirky, fun internet.
+It's become cliche for Olds like me to pine for the days of the old, quirky, "fun" internet, but dammit I kind of miss the old, quirky, fun internet.